-The Peachtree City location offers degrees through our Access program for adult learners, core curriculum for traditional students, and dual credit enrollment courses for high school students.
 Point's 13,500 square foot facility in Peachtree City is located 10 miles south of I-85 at the intersection of GA-54 and GA-74, directly adjacent to The Avenue, a large outdoor mall area featuring numerous shopping and dining options.
+The site hosts Access adult studies programs while also providing support to online students.